 In my mind, the “paper” is often a cybersecurity certification and the “tiger” is the person holding the certification.
 A person with a CompTIA Security+ certification, for instance, may appear to be a real cybersecurity tiger.
 If this person just memorized exam questions, didn’t learn any material, and passed the CompTIA Security+ certification exam, they are a cybersecurity paper tiger though.

-My company, Alpine Security, gets routine inquiries about our cybersecurity training.
+My company, Blue Goat Cyber, gets routine inquiries about our cybersecurity training.
 Many people assume we will just “teach the test”.
 Some people have even mentioned to us that other cybersecurity training providers offer onsite exams allowing people to take the exam “open book” and “as a group”, even though the exam is supposed to be taken solo, closed book.
 These behaviors breed more paper tigers.
 Is it any wonder why we have so many data breaches?

 Cybersecurity Paper Tigers are Killing Us

 Cybersecurity paper tigers are killing us for a number of reasons: